assimp/assimp/Readme.md

 a pull request with your changes against the main repository's `master` branch.

 ### Donate ###
-You can get a patron of Asset-Importer-Lib:
+You can get a patreon of Asset-Importer-Lib:
 <a href="https://www.patreon.com/bePatron?u=2790590" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://cdn6.patreon.com/becomePatronButton.bundle.js"></script>

 ### License ###